centreon/centreon-documentation/en/integrations/introduction-integrations.md

 the web and application performances to correlate it within Centreon by combining it with other monitoring probes.
-- *Event Management*: Leverage the power of Stream Connector to send your logs and alerts your incident management solution to externalize incident management, including escalations or automation.
+- *Event Management*: Leverage the power of Stream Connector to send your logs and alerts to your incident management solution to externalize incident management, including escalations or automation.
 - *Notifications*: Use the Centreon Engine scheduler notification system to send alerts efficiently to the right person using multiple communication mediums (SMS, Instant Messaging, SNMP Traps, ...).